mpa-mxiang/profolio2/README.md

 ### Usage

-To open the project, use yout prefered explorer and open the index.html file.
+To open the project, use your prefered explorer and open the index.html file.
 Or, you can right click the index.html file to open in the live server with the localhost.

 ### Deployment